 ■ Complex Itineraries

 This ties straight into the mobility issue.
-Suitcases just get annoying and cumbersome to lug around all the time when you can just simply throw a backpack on and go.
+Suitcases get annoying and are cumbersome to lug around all the time when you can just simply throw a backpack on and go.

 ■ Weight Distribution

 This should not be confused with weight relief!
 Instead, in a backpack, the weight is evenly dispersed on the left and right side of your body.
-This doesn’t happen with a suitcase because you have to choose to drag the suitcase with your left or right hand.
+This doesn’t happen with a suitcase because one must choose to drag the suitcase with their left or right hand.
 Consequently, the weight and drag will never be as even as it is in a backpack.

-Assuming you’re relatively fit, carrying a pack also forces you to have somewhat much better posture when you’re carrying a load.
-There are no Hunchback of Notre Dames allowed in here.
+Assuming you’re relatively fit, carrying a pack also forces you to have somewhat better posture when you’re carrying a load.
+No Hunchback of Notre Dames allowed in here.

 ■ It’s About the Adventure